-Kathy Blair (she/her/hers) was born in San Antonio, Texas and has called Austin home since 2004.
-She married her college sweetheart in 1994, and graduated with a Bachelor’s of Social Work from the University of Mary Hardin-Baylor in 1995.
+Kathy Blair, CPO® (she/her/hers) was born in San Antonio, Texas, and has called Austin home since 2004.
+She married her college sweetheart in 1994 and graduated with a Bachelor’s of Social Work from the University of Mary Hardin-Baylor in 1995.

 After spending several years practicing social work, Kathy began a new season in her life as a stay-at-home mom.
-She has three wonderfully unique kids and two silly dogs.
-As her children have grown and transitioned from homeschooling to a part-time school, Kathy's passion for organizing has also grown from a hobby and a way to help her friends and family into a business that she's crazy proud of.
+She has three wonderfully unique kids and one silly dog.
+As her children have grown and transitioned from homeschooling to a part-time school and beyond, Kathy's passion for organizing has also grown from a hobby and a way to help her friends and family into a business that she's crazy proud of.
 She believes that order in one’s outer environment leads to inner calm and focus, and loves sharing that feeling of peace with her clients!
 Kathy started her volunteer role in NAPO Austin as the Director of Professional Development.
 She began her term as the NAPO Austin President in 2020.
-She earned her Certified Professional Organizer, CPO®, credential in November of 2020.
+She earned her Certified Professional Organizer, CPO®, credential in November of 2020 and is also a NAPO Golden Circle Member.

 Kathy also enjoys reading, napping, chocolate, wine, thrift shopping, camping, and browsing Pinterest for new organizing ideas.